ren0716/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one class must be provided.
+* Class names must be alphanumeric and may contain spaces or hyphens.
+* Class names must start with an alphanumeric character (letter or digit).
+* Only classes that exist for the student can be deleted.

 Examples:
 * `list` followed by `deleteclass 1 c/Math-1000 c/Physics-2000` deletes two classes from the 1st student in the address book.